 - Be a diligent, respectful, and caring Steward: “Stewards act responsibly to carry out activities with integrity, care, and trustworthiness while maintaining compliance with internal and external guidelines.
 They demonstrate a broad commitment to financial, social, and environmental impacts of the projects they support”.
-With PMPeople, project professionals can model every aspect of the project, publish information and documents with the right security privileges, track value delivery and alignment with the business case, etc.
+With PMPeople, project professionals can model most project items, publish information and documents with the right security privileges, track value delivery and alignment with the business case, etc.

 - Create a Collaborative project team environment: “Project teams are made up of individuals who wield diverse skills, knowledge, and experience.
 Project teams that work collaboratively can accomplish a shared objective more effectively and efficiently than individuals working on their own”.
 With PMPeople, project professionals can help the team be aware of their contribution on the global scope, who are their teammates, who is in the extended project team.
 Team members can submit comments anonymously and their happiness index data for retrospectives, etc.

 - Effectively Engage with stakeholders: “Engage stakeholders proactively and to the degree needed to contribute to project success and customer satisfaction”.
 With PMPeople, project professionals can update the stakeholder register to manage expectations.
 Stakeholders can check project initiation and project control information.
 They can request changes, submit comments and provide feedback on the project and team members.

 - Focus on Value: “Continually evaluate and adjust project alignment to business objectives and intended benefits and value”.
 With PMPeople, project professionals can edit and share information about the project charter and the business case.
 Each project has a number to express its value, meaning its relative comparison against the other components of the program, portfolio, or business unit.
 At project review meetings –and specially at phase gates reviews– project professionals can check if the project is still aligned to value delivery.